johanhaleby/javalin.github.io/_posts/tutorials/2017-05-25-javalin-heroku-example.md

 * Create a free Heroku account [(sign up)](https://signup.heroku.com/dc)
 * Install [Heroku Toolbelt](https://toolbelt.heroku.com/)
 * Install [Maven](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)
-* Set up the Javalin Hello World example with Maven [(→ Tutorial)](/tutorials/maven-setup)
+* Set up the Occurrent Hello World example with Maven [(→ Tutorial)](/tutorials/maven-setup)

 ## Configuring Maven
 This is actually where most of the work is done.
 In order to easily deploy a Java application anywhere, you have to create a jar file containing your application and all of its dependencies.
-Open the pom.xml of your Javalin Maven project and add the following configuration (below your dependencies tag):
+Open the pom.xml of your Occurrent Maven project and add the following configuration (below your dependencies tag):

 ~~~markup